ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

   - Enemy takes damage
   - Enemy gets launched back
   - Enemy plays “hit” animation
-  - Barrel spawns explosion VFX/SFX _(oarticle system)_
+  - Barrel spawns explosion VFX/SFX _(particle system)_
   - Barrel destroys itself

-→ Both objects have meaningful self-contained effects, which one owns the check?
+→ Both objects have meaningful self-contained effects.
+Which one owns the check?

 While each object could **check for collisions and control its own behavior**, performing multiple collision checks can become **expensive**, especially if there are many interactive objects in the scene.

-We can **optimize** this by having the object that is **most likely to initate the interaction** handel the collision check and then call the behaviors of the other object.
+We can **optimize** this by having the object that is **most likely to initiate the interaction** handle the collision check and then call the behaviors of the other object.

 **Rule of thumb:**
 - Moving objects usually detect collisions against static objects.